 Then Jesus asked him, “What is your name?”

-This post is in a series that will ask important questions of our Catholic Schools in New Zealand.
+This post will ask important questions of our Catholic Schools in New Zealand.
 I write these in order to open up robust discussion and the sharing of ideas for those operating, leading and interested in Catholic education.
 The reason why I will be asking questions rather than providing answers is summed up by E.E.Cummings – Always the beautiful answer I who asks a more beautiful question.

-Whether or not we realise it we sometimes have cultures within our schools that tend to discourage questioning and inquiry in the form of ‘Why are we doing this?’
+We sometimes have cultures that tend to discourage questioning and inquiry in the form of ‘Why are we doing this?’
 To highlight my point a recent study found that the average four year old child in the United Kingdom asks on average 390 questions per day!
 Questioning in this sense is an essential part of being human, like breathing, an acceptable part of life.
-Questions challenge established authority and disrupt the processes, structures and hierarchy encourage people to even think about doing something differently.
-Rather than seeing questioning as a challenge what if we looked at open questions as representing an opportunity for us in our Catholic Schools and how might we make the most of this situation?
+Questions challenge established authority and disrupt traditional hierarchy.
+It encourages people to think about doing something differently.
+Rather than seeing questioning as a challenge, what if we looked at questioning of our current Catholic education system as an opportunity for our Catholic Schools to grow and develop?

 What if all Directors of Religious Studies were required to be a member of the Senior Management team?

 - Would this see an increased number of well trained and energetic teachers applying for Directors of Religious Studies positions?